 - The Cop and the Anthem

-- One of my favorite Red Skelton episodes of all times—based on O. Henry’s short story—Freddie the Freeloader is desperate to get arrested for 30 days (“30 days hath September, April, June and Freddie the Freeloader!”) to get refuge from the winter cold—but despite his best efforts, he can’t get arrested.
+- One of my favorite Red Skelton episodes of all times.
+Based on O. Henry’s short story, Freddy the Freeloader is desperate to get arrested for 30 days (“30 days hath September, April, June and Freddy the Freeloader!”) to get refuge from the winter cold.
+But despite his best efforts, he can’t get arrested.
 Very funny, and very uplifting as well.

 - Freddie and the Yuletide Doll

-- Another classic Christmas episode, entirely in pantomime, where A lonely Freddie the Freeloader dreams that a rag doll comes to life, and the couple dances, skates and play … until the dream ends.
+- Another classic Christmas episode, entirely in pantomime, where A lonely Freddy the Freeloader dreams that a rag doll comes to life, and the couple dances, skate and play … until the dream ends.

 - Freddie and the Spies

 - A truly classic episode, where Freddie is entrusted by a “scientist” (Richard Deacon) to keep a “little black box” safe.
 Edward Everett Horton guest-stars as another hobo, and the pair of them are truly hilarious.

 - Another Christmas episode that highlights Freddie the Freeloader’s generosity.